-In this area, you can enter SQL statements directly.
+The SQL query secondary tab opens by default when you make a connection to a server from the Home screen.
+It includes a query editor area and a toolbar.
+You can enter SQL statements directly into the query editor area.
 The statements entered can be saved to a file or snippet for later use.
 At any point, you can also execute the statements you have entered.

 SELECT query will display the